 The goal of social networking sites is to foster virtual St. Olaf communities.
 Although St. Olaf’s website remains the central communications vehicle for many of its audiences, social media platforms are quickly becoming a primary means for learning about and communicating with the college.
 These new platforms should be used to supplement — not replace — existing Marketing and Communications efforts to enhance communications with the college’s target audiences.

 How is St. Olaf using social media?

-The Office of Marketing and Communications currently operates official St. Olaf and St. Olaf Parents Facebook pages, a Pinterest page, and tweets via @StOlaf.
+The Office of Marketing and Communications currently operates official St. Olaf and St. Olaf Parents Facebook pages, Pinterest and Instagram pages, and tweets via @StOlaf.
 The college also has a presence on LinkedIn and operates a YouTube channel.

 Before establishing a new presence in one of these areas, consider the possibility of providing content that can be fed to one of our existing social media networks.
 Work with the associate director of marketing and communications for digital media to determine what the possibilities might be for adding your material to the social media calendar for timely posting to a social media outlet.

 Also note that if a St. Olaf office or department wants to post material to YouTube, that video must be reviewed for standards, quality, and copyright compliance by the associate director of marketing and communications for digital media before being added to the St. Olaf YouTube channel.
 If your office or department has generated video in an official capacity and you want it to appear on YouTube, that video must reside on the St. Olaf YouTube channel.

 We ask that departments considering the use of social media make sure they are fully committed to maintaining the endeavor at a level of quality that reflects the high standards we aspire to at St. Olaf.

 Before creating a separate social media presence, the following questions can help you determine if — instead of creating new social media outlets — your needs might be best addressed using current St. Olaf social media channels, or if a more robust departmental website might be a better option: